 To answer your question about egoalt and indall, egoalt only contains information about relationships between individuals in the household and so does not contain respondents who live in a one person household.

-#10 Updated by Maddalena Ronchi about 1 year ago
+#10 Updated by Maddalena Ronchi over 1 year ago

 Thanks a lot Stephanie.
 I have written to the principal investigator as you suggested because unfortunately the gender is the children is not included in the database you mentioned.